 What exactly is Mathematical Physics?

-In 2014, the Institute of Physics produced a report on Mathematical Physics: What is it and why do we need it?
+In 2014, the Institute of Physics produced a report titled Mathematical Physics: What is it and why do we need it?
 Their conclusion was that Mathematical Physics is physics that proceeds primarily through mathematical means and areas of mathematics that work to solve the problems posed by physics.
 In other words, it is the more mathematical areas of Physics and the more Physics-related areas of mathematics.
 Our Mathematical Physics courses involve taking modules taught by the School of Physics & Astronomy and modules taught by the School of Mathematical Sciences to produce a coherent program of study.
 Having a strong understanding of mathematics helps you understand the physics better than you would if you took a straight Physics degree, and having a strong understanding of physics helps you understand why you are learning the mathematics.

 Why Mathematical Physics and not Joint Honours Maths and Physics?

 Our Mathematical Physics degrees are single-honours programmes with approximately 50% of modules taken from Mathematics and 50% from Physics.
 Some Universities offer Joint-Honours courses in Maths and Physics instead.
-We think that Mathematical Physics is better because we can design a set of modules that fit together in a coherent manner, rather than allowing students to take modules from the two subject that may not slot together so well.
+We think that Mathematical Physics is better because we can design a set of modules that fit together in a coherent manner, rather than allowing students to take modules from the two subjects that may not slot together so well.

 What is the difference between Mathematical Physics and Physics with Theoretical Physics?

-The 'Physics with Theoretical Physics' course at Nottingham is for students who want to do Physics but are more interested in the theoretical side rather than the practical one.
+The 'Physics with Theoretical Physics (F344/F340)' course at Nottingham is for students who want to do Physics but are more interested in the theoretical side rather than the practical one.
 All modules are taught by Physics.
 There is a reasonable level of mathematics but the mathematics is principally taught as a necessary tool to solve Physics problems.
 Mathematical Physics is for students who want to know more about how and why the maths works as a subject in its own right.
 There is much more rigour in the maths presented.

 Is it harder taking Mathematical Physics than just Maths or just Physics?

 Mathematics and Physics very much complement each other.
 Many students find that hearing explanations of, say, quantum mechanics, from both maths and physics points of view results in things making more sense in both subjects.
 For those students, Mathematical Physics is the right course to do.
 On the other hand, some students find making the links between the subjects difficult and might find some of the maths too abstract.
-They are the ones who may be better off doing Physics with Theoretical Physics.
+They are the ones who may be better off taking Physics with Theoretical Physics.